 Concurrent Degree Program

 All applications for this program will be directed to the Concurrent Degree Committee.
 Admissions will be made in consultation with the admissions officers of each school and will be consistent with the admissions requirements for each school.
-For more information, send e-mail to firstname.lastname@example.org or email@example.com.
+For more information, send email to email@example.com or firstname.lastname@example.org.

 Dual Degree Program